 Where it is: PHS is once again setting up a pop-up garden at 15th and South Streets and is planning to add an “urban orchard” for its newest location at 36th and Filbert Streets in University City.

-When it opens: The South Street location opens May 5 and the location at “uCity Square” opens the third week in May.
+When it opens: The South Street location opens May 5 at 2 p.m., with a mariachi band scheduled for 4:30 and a giant Corona pinata game following shortly after.
+The location at “uCity Square” opens the third week in May.
 Both will be open through October.

 Other features: Both locations will feature new food and drink menus and “inspirational programs and events” that aim to connect people with plants and each other.

 What it is: Parks on Tap is a traveling beer garden put on by the city that pops up at various public parks throughout the season.

 When it opens: The pop-up will be open Wednesday to Sunday, May 17 through Oct.
 1, at a different spot each week.
 It will be closed on Mondays and Tuesdays, with the exception of some holidays.
 Kick-off on May 17 at The Azalea Garden off Kelly Drive, followed by FDR Park in South Philly for Memorial Day Weekend.
 The rest of the calendar (as well as the menu) has yet to be announced.